1) What is a chaperone? Why not call us coaches?

 6) How do we schedule matches with other schools for the Preliminary matches?

-You will have a two week window to schedule matches with other schools.
-You'll know which teams are in your Preliminary pool by early December so you have time to schedule matches with other schools before the Preliminary competition starts in January.
+You will have one designated day for each division to play your matches.
+You'll know which teams are in your Preliminary pool on October 9th so you have time to schedule matches with other schools before the Preliminary competition starts in December.
 Chaperones are responsible for finding common times to hold matches.
-If a common time cannot be reached, that match for both schools will be handled by Gallaudet's judges.
-However, we strongly encourage each school to find a common time for their matches.

 7) My school is new to this competition.
 Will we receive some kind of training before the Preliminary competition?